Table of Contents

 A great example of the potential for cost efficiency through data analysis is Intel.
 Prior to 2012, Intel would conduct over 19,000 manufacturing function tests on their chips before they could be deemed acceptable for release.
 To cut costs and reduce test time, Intel implemented predictive data analyses.
 By using historic and current data, Intel now avoids testing each chip 19,000 times by focusing on specific and individual chip tests.
 After its implementation in 2012, Intel saved over $3 million in manufacturing costs.
 Cost reduction may not be as “sexy” as data profit, but as Intel proves, it is a benefit of data analysis that should not be neglected.

-4) Clear foresight: companies that collect and analyze their data gain better knowledge about themselves, their processes and performance.
+4) Clear foresight: companies that collect and analyze their data gain better knowledge about themselves, their processes, and performance.
 They can identify performance challenges when they arise and take action to overcome them.
 Data interpretation through visual representations lets them process their findings faster and make better-informed decisions on the future of the company.

-Data Interpretation Problems
+Common Data Analysis And Interpretation Problems

 The oft-repeated mantra of those who fear data advancements in the digital age is “big data equals big trouble.”
 While that statement is not accurate, it is safe to say that certain data interpretation problems or “pitfalls” exist and can occur when analyzing data, especially at the speed of thought.
-Let’s identify three of the most common data misinterpretation risks and shed some light on how they can be avoided:
+Let’s identify some of the most common data misinterpretation risks and shed some light on how they can be avoided:

 1) Correlation mistaken for causation: our first misinterpretation of data refers to the tendency of data analysts to mix the cause of a phenomenon with correlation.
 It is the assumption that because two actions occurred together, one caused the other.
 This is not accurate as actions can occur together absent a cause and effect relationship.

-- Digital age example: assuming that increased revenue is the result of increased social media followers… there might a definitive correlation between the two, especially with today’s multi-channel purchasing experiences.
+- Digital age example: assuming that increased revenue is the result of increased social media followers… there might be a definitive correlation between the two, especially with today’s multi-channel purchasing experiences.
 But, that does not mean an increase in followers is the direct cause of increased revenue.
 There could be both a common cause or an indirect causality.

 - Remedy: attempt to eliminate the variable you believe to be causing the phenomenon.

 - Digital age example: your boss asks you to analyze the success of a recent multi-platform social media marketing campaign.
-While analyzing the potential data variables from the campaign (one that you ran and believe performed well), you see that the share rate for Facebook posts were great, while the share rate for Twitter Tweets were not.
+While analyzing the potential data variables from the campaign (one that you ran and believe performed well), you see that the share rate for Facebook posts was great, while the share rate for Twitter Tweets was not.
 Using only the Facebook posts to prove your hypothesis that the campaign was successful would be a perfect manifestation of confirmation bias.

 - Remedy: as this pitfall is often based on subjective desires, one remedy would be to analyze data with a team of objective individuals.
 If this is not possible, another solution is to resist the urge to make a conclusion before data exploration has been completed.
 Remember to always try to disprove a hypothesis, not prove it.

-3) Irrelevant data: the third and final data misinterpretation pitfall is especially important in the digital age.
+3) Irrelevant data: the third data misinterpretation pitfall is especially important in the digital age.
 As large data is no longer centrally stored, and as it continues to be analyzed at the speed of thought, it is inevitable that analysts will focus on data that is irrelevant to the problem they are trying to correct.

 - Digital age example: in attempting to gauge the success of an email lead generation campaign, you notice that the number of homepage views directly resulting from the campaign increased, but the number of monthly newsletter subscribers did not.
 Based on the number of homepage views, you decide the campaign was a success when really it generated zero leads.